England national football team: Current squad

+The following 25 players were named in the squad for the 2026 FIFA World Cup qualification matches against Serbia and Albania on 13 and 16 November 2025 respectively.
+On 10 November, Nick Pope and Anthony Gordon withdrew due to injury and were replaced by James Trafford and Trevoh Chalobah.
+On 14 November, Marc Guéhi also withdrew due to injury, with no replacement called up.

-Caps and goals are correct as of 10 December 2022, after the match against France.
+Caps and goals are correct as of 16 November 2025, after the match against Albania.

 Recent call-ups

 The following players have also been called up to the England squad within the last twelve months.